 During his doctoral work in Astrochemistry at the University of Virginia, where he received his Ph.
 D in 2014, Dr. Harris was a National Science Foundation Fellow.
 For four years after that, Dr. Harris employed his research as a principal investigator, commercializing and inventing new instrumentation for chemical sensing.
 As a result of his entrepreneurial and technical experience, Dr. Harris served as an expert reviewer for the National Science Foundation engineering directorate.

-Dr. Harris teaches AP and Honors Chemistry at Christ School and is an assistant coach with the Greenie swim team.
+Dr. Harris teaches AP and Honors Chemistry at Christ School.
 He and his wife, Robin Pulliam-Harris have three children – Charlie, Kathleen, and Simon.
-In his spare time, Dr. Harris enjoys choir singing as well as hiking and running Asheville trails.
+In his spare time, Dr. Harris enjoys choir-singing as well as hiking and running Asheville trails.

-Longtime Asheville resident Lisbeth Harrison is new to the Christ School College Guidance Office for the 2019-20 school year.
-As Office Manager, she will be working closely with Director Kirk Blackard and Assistant Director Alyssa Belcher.
+Longtime Asheville resident Lisbeth Harrison joined the Christ School College Guidance Office in 2019.
+As Office Manager, she works closely with Director Kirk Blackard and Associate Director Tracy Weldon.

-Ms. Harrison comes to Christ School after 23 at Carolina Day School where she was a teachers assistant and also worked in the Advancement and Admission offices.
+Ms. Harrison came to Christ School after 23 years at Carolina Day School where she was a teachers assistant and also worked in the Advancement and Admission offices.

 Outside of work, Ms. Harrison likes to travel, work in her garden, hike, read, and spend time with her family.
 She is involved in the French Broad River Garden Club and serves on the hospitality team at St. Eugene's Catholic Church.
 Ms. Harrison has lived in Asheville since 1975 and has three sons.